 Employees in Switzerland

 Swisscom staff are employed under private law on the basis of the Code of Obligations.
 The terms and conditions of employment exceed the minimum standard defined by the Code of Obligations.
-Swisscom management employees in Switzerland are subject to general terms and conditions of employment, while the other employees are subject to Swisscom’s Collective Employment Agreement (CEA).See www.swisscom.ch/cr-report2022
+Swisscom management employees in Switzerland are subject to general terms and conditions of employment for managers, while the other employees are subject to Swisscom’s Collective Employment Agreement (CEA).See

-Swisscom plays a pioneering role in flexible working throughout Switzerland and is expanding the availability of this type of working model.
-Employees appreciate the flexibility it offers, not having to commute to work and a better work-life balance just as much as they enjoy regular face-to-face meetings in the office – in part to cultivate informal exchanges of information.
+Swisscom plays a pioneering role in flexible and hybrid working throughout Switzerland and is expanding the availability of this type of working model.
+Employees appreciate this flexibility, whether through not having to commute to work or through having a better work-life balance, just as much as they enjoy regular face-to-face meetings in the office – in part to cultivate informal exchanges of information.